Canadian Indigenous History and Cultural Sensitivity

 - Those who wish to gain a deeper understanding of Canadian Indigenous culture, traditions, and history.

 - Professionals who work closely with Canadian Indigenous communities or individuals.

 HOLLY FORTIER, a Cree/Dene from Ft.
-McKay First Nation, Alberta, was born in Treaty 7 Territory and was fortunate to be raised by cultural leaders, academics, and activists.
-She owns a business that specializes in the development and delivery of Indigenous Awareness Trainings.
-She has been delivering trainings across Canada since 2007 to thousands of participants.
-The audience has been government, industry, agencies, schools, businesses, with people from a variety of positions such as Stakeholder Relations, Office Workers, Scientists, Machine Operators, Supervisors, Managers, Human Relations, Health Workers, Teachers, Police/Fire, etc.
+McKay First Nation, Alberta, was born in Treaty 7 Territory and was fortunate to be raised by cultural leaders, academics and activists.
+She owns a business that specializes in the development and delivery of Indigenous Awareness Training.
+She has been delivering trainings across Canada since 2007 to thousands of participants from government, corporate clients, educators, service organizations and first responders.

 Her passion for sharing Indigenous history and culture rises out of her mother's inspirational survival from a childhood in Indian Residential School, a story of courage, resilience and eventual triumph.
 Holly’s presentations go beyond facts and statistics to insightful personal testimony delivered in a compassionate, non-judgmental way.
 Those who attend her trainings describe them as “life changing” where they learn things they have never heard before and see complicated cultural issues with new perspective.